Skip to content

 It is recommended to:

-2. Use typstyle and pre-commit to help you format your CV.
+2. Use typstyle and pre-commit to keep your .typ files consistently formatted.

-3. Use typos to check typos in your CV if your main locale is English.
+3. Use typos to catch spelling mistakes if your CV is in English.